xinzhao13/TDS_Group4/README.md

 utils	                3.6.1
 VennDiagram	        1.6.20
   ```
-Many of the above can be installed using the yaml file provided, the following requires separate installation.
+Many of the above can be installed using the yaml file provided.
+However, the following requires separate installation.
   ```sh
 Packages	        Version
 bit64	                4.0.5